aVeryStrangeLoop/aVeryStrangeLoop.github.io/index.md

 I am broadly interested in the study of living systems using theoretical tools from areas that come under the umbrella of complex systems - statistical physics, information theory, computation and dynamical systems.
 My formal training is in biology with special emphasis on molecular biology and systems theory.
 A significant fraction of my work till now has been either on engineering biological systems (synthetic biology) or studying their equivalents in artificial environments (artificial life)

 A brief idea of the kind of problems that interest me can be gathered from my [reading list](https://docs.google.com/spreadsheets/d/1NsCHwOlmCbUmnDI-eb9eIGUtDV80r0ON0A5dLFqniyU/edit?usp=sharing "Bhaskar's reading list") or [projects](/projects.html).
+In brief, I like designing systems (in silico or otherwise) that exhibit behavior other than what I explicity program them with i.e. emergent artificial systems.

 ### Contact